 The Danish Meat Trade College is a non-profit independent Education and Training Centre founded in 1964 by the Danish slaughterhouses, which considered human resource development in the meat industry to be strategically important for the future expansion of the sector.
 Today, The Danish Meat Trade College has developed into a modern educational institution, covering education and training at the following levels:

-Vocational education and training (VET): Industrial slaughter, retail butcher, sausage maker, cook, waiter, baker, pastry baker, nutrition assistant, cleaner and security guard
+Vocational education and training (VET): Industrial slaughter, retail butcher, sausage maker, cook, waiter, baker, pastry baker, nutrition assistant, service assistant and security guard

 Training centre of labour market courses for adults in the Danish food- & service industry